atimholt/dot_files/README.txt

 To begin with, the repository will be in an in-between state that does not reflect its end (or ‘cruising’) condition.
-Eventually, all important dot files will be contained herein, along with utility scripts for actualizing them into the home folder (upon first install and upon every edit, if possible).
+Eventually, all important dot files will be contained herein, along with utility scripts for actualizing them into the home folder (symlinking them upon first install, or when adding new files).

 This is not a complete solution.
 I still consider Dropbox to be great for other things that may be closely intertwined with this repository.
-For example, ‘~/Dropbox/Vim/GlobalRuntimePath/’ will still contain all my Vim plugins and scripts, notably including any that will automatically actualize files herein to the home folder, as previously mentioned.
+For example, ‘~/Dropbox/Vim/GlobalRuntimePath/’ will still contain all my Vim plugins and scripts (with the exception of my vimrc, eventually), notably including any that will automatically actualize files herein to the home folder, as previously mentioned.
 I may choose to source those in or link from here, though.